MovieMaker93/hugo-arm-site/README.md

 1. Create a **DOCKER_USERNAME** and **DOCKER_PASSWORD** secret in your github repository
 2. Replace **your-repository** with the name of your dockerhub repository and **your-image-name** with the name of your image

-Finally you will have your ARM64 image that you can pull and run on Your Raspberry Cluster.
+Finally, you will have the ARM64 image that you can pull and run on Your Raspberry Cluster.

 ## KUBERNATES CONFIGURATION

-If you have in place a **kubernates raspberry cluster** you can easily use this image for your pods.
+If you have in place a **Kubernetes raspberry cluster** you can easily use this image for your pods.
-On this [repository](https://github.com/MovieMaker93/flux-portfolio-image) , you will find a solution to automatically update the image associated with your kubernates manifest through **Flux** image scanning feature.
+On this [repository](https://github.com/MovieMaker93/flux-portfolio-image), you will find a solution to automatically update the image associated with your Kubernetes manifest through **Flux** image scanning feature.